Confluent Cloud for Apache Flink¶

 - Created 10/2024

-Confluent Cloud for Apache Flink® is a cloud-native, managed service, for Flink, in parallel of the Kafka managed service.
+Confluent Cloud for Apache Flink® is a cloud-native, managed service, for Flink, integrated with the Confluent Cloud Kafka managed service.

 Confluent Cloud Flink is built on the same open-source version as Apache Flink® with additional features:

-- Regional service to run Flink in a serverless mode
+- Regional service to run Flink in a serverless offering

 - Default system column for timestamps using the